Security-Onion-Solutions/securityonion-docs/grid.rst

 .. image:: images/39_grid.png
   :target: _images/39_grid.png

-Starting at the top of the page, there is a ``Grid EPS`` value in the upper right corner that shows the sum of all ``Consumption EPS`` measurements in the entire grid.
+Starting at the top of the page, there is a ``Grid EPS`` value in the upper-right corner that shows the sum of all ``Consumption EPS`` measurements in the entire grid.
 Below that you will find a list of all nodes in your grid.

 .. warning::